ryanajones/Exercise-Tracker-Microservice/README.md

 # Exercise Tracker Microservice

-Create a new user by submitting a username.
-In return, a JSON response containing an ID to save for adding an exercise entry will be displayed to the screen.

-Add an exercise entry by passing the given user ID into the userId form field.
-Add a description, duration, and an optional date for the exercise.
-Pressing the submit button will submit it to the database and return a JSON response of the information entered.

-Next step is to receive information from the database about the desired exercise logs by typing query string parameters into the URL.
-Directions and examples on how to do that is on the user interface.
+Create a new user and use the returned JSON userID number to add exercise logs.
+Examples on the UI show how to use the address bar's query string parameters to retrieve exercise log information.
+NodeJS and ExpressJS are used to create a RESTful API to handle front-end HTTP method requests.
+MongooseJS communicates with MongoDB to create and read exercise information in the database.

 ## Technologies Used